Recognize, Resist, Reveal: Discovering Yoga as a Tool for Emotional Resilience

 Donation-Based

-In this 90-minute workshop, we’ll be partnering with 16 Strong Project, a mental health education and advocacy nonprofit, to explore mental health through the lens of Adverse Childhood Experiences (ACEs) and the healing potential of yoga not as exercise, but as a practice of presence, regulation, and reconnection.
+In this 90-minute workshop, we’ll be partnering with 16 Strong Project, a mental health education and advocacy nonprofit, to explore mental health through the lens of Adverse Childhood Experiences (ACEs) and the healing potential of yoga not just as physical exercise, but as a way to cultivate self-awareness, presence, and emotional resilience.

 Part 1: Circle & Conversation (30 minutes)

-Recognize: Learn about ACEs and how early adversity can shape our bodies, emotions, and relationships, offering language to understand what you or loved ones may have experienced.
+Recognize: Learn about ACEs and how early adversity can shape our bodies, emotions, and relationships, offering language to help you understand your experiences.

-Resist: Discover how yoga and breath can serve as gentle, accessible tools to build resilience, calm the nervous system, and interrupt cycles of stress.
+Resist: Discover how yoga and breath can serve as an accessible tool to build emotional resilience, calm the nervous system, and interrupt cycles of stress.

-Reveal: Reflect on how you can tell your story as an act of healing and empowerment for yourself and others.
+Reveal: Reflect on how your story is an act of healing for yourself and others, and how to map systems of support.

-We’ll move into a beginner-friendly yoga practice designed to help integrate our discussion through the body.
-Using gentle movement, mindful breath, and restful postures, we’ll cultivate inner awareness, safety, and self-trust.
+We will move into a beginner-friendly yoga practice designed to help integrate our discussion as we move our bodies, using gentle movement, mindful breath, and restful postures.

 Who is this for?

-Anyone curious about the links between mental health, childhood experiences, and somatic (body-based) healing, including those with lived experience of adversity, caregivers, community workers, and allies.
+Anyone curious about the links between mental health, childhood experiences, and somatic (body-based) healing, including those with lived experience of adversity.
 No yoga experience is needed.

 What to bring: